BrainCog-X/Brain-Cog/README.md

-# BrainCog
+# braincog

-BrainCog is an open source spiking neural network based brain-inspired cognitive intelligence engine for Brain-inspired Artificial Intelligence and brain simulation.
-More information on BrainCog can be found on its homepage http://www.brain-cog.network/
+braincog is an open source spiking neural network based brain-inspired cognitive intelligence engine for Brain-inspired Artificial Intelligence and brain simulation.
+More information on braincog can be found on its homepage http://www.brain-cog.network/

-If you use BrainCog in your research, the following paper can be cited as the source for BrainCog.
+If you use braincog in your research, the following paper can be cited as the source for braincog.

-Yi Zeng, Dongcheng Zhao, Feifei Zhao, Guobin Shen, Yiting Dong, Enmeng Lu, Qian Zhang, Yinqian Sun, Qian Liang, Yuxuan Zhao, Zhuoya Zhao, Hongjian Fang, Yuwei Wang, Yang Li, Xin Liu, Chengcheng Du, Qingqun Kong, Zizhe Ruan, Weida Bi.
-BrainCog: A Spiking Neural Network based Brain-inspired Cognitive Intelligence Engine for Brain-inspired AI and Brain Simulation. arXiv:2207.08533, 2022. https://arxiv.org/abs/2207.08533
+Yi Zeng, Dongcheng Zhao, Feifei Zhao, Guobin Shen, Yiting Dong, Enmeng Lu, Qian Zhang, Yinqian Sun, Qian Liang, Yuxuan Zhao, Zhuoya Zhao, Hongjian Fang, Yuwei Wang, Yang Li, Xin Liu, Chengcheng Du, Qingqun Kong, Zizhe Ruan, Weida Bi. braincog: A Spiking Neural Network based Brain-inspired Cognitive Intelligence Engine for Brain-inspired AI and Brain Simulation. arXiv:2207.08533, 2022. https://arxiv.org/abs/2207.08533

 <img src="./figures/logo.png" alt="./figures/logo.png" width="70%" />

-BrainCog provides essential and fundamental components to model biological and artificial intelligence.
+braincog provides essential and fundamental components to model biological and artificial intelligence.

 ![image](./figures/braincog.jpg)

 ## Brain-Inspired AI
-BrainCog currently provides cognitive functions components that can be classified into five categories:
+braincog currently provides cognitive functions components that can be classified into five categories:
 * Perception and Learning
 * Decision Making